ChrisMorrisOrg/Pi-in-Py/README.md

 Requires Python 3.x.

 ###Please note that:
 - This app can slow down your computer considerably as well as drain your battery.
-Please save all work prior to running the application, and then start with a small number of iterations.
+Please save all work prior to running the application, and always start with a small number of iterations (try 100).
 - You can exit the app by using ctrl+C at any time.

-###Tips:
-- 10,000 iterations should result in roughly 4-digit accuracy.
-- 100,000 iterations should result in roughly 5-digit accuracy.

 Background
 ----------
-This app was simply created as a way for me to visualise how different methods work on approximating pi, and to also calculate the convergence times.
+This app was simply created as a way for me to visualise how different methods work when approximating pi, and to also calculate the convergence times.
 It was also a good excuse to practice some Python!

-Please feel free to fork or add other methods.
+Please feel free to fork and add other methods for calculating pi.

 Version History
 ---------------